This section has good descriptions of how to classify certain types of work a software engineer does, and how to prioritize for higher impact.

 - Be mindful of working in a company area that is not well supported.
 The area may be interesting personally, but invisible work is often not rewarded at all or rewarded poorly.

-These are just copied from the source material with my own quick summaries.
+These are copied from the book, with my own quick summaries added.

 - Foster growth.
 Growing the team around you is appreciated and valuable.

 - “Edit” - improve something that was “good” that could be “great”.